 Okay, maybe it's a bad idea.
-The Powell-Loy flick is a delight I can easily live with as the only Nick-and-Nora screen presentation, and for more realistic stories I'll stick to adaptations of Elmore Leonard.
+The Powell-Loy flick is a delight I can easily live with as the only Nick-and-Nora screen presentation, and for realistic stories I'll stick to adaptations of Elmore Leonard.

 Despite being a throwback to a more innocent age, The Thin Man still holds up as great entertainment.
 It's fast-paced, almost breathtakingly so for the first half as characters are quickly introduced, killed off and suspected.
 The Charles's life is dissolutely madcap as they race from gin-joints to alcoholic parties to murder scenes, cracking jokes all the way.
 Some of the jokes are corny now, as when Nick does a spit take over Nora complaining about a cop looking "in my drawers", but most of the repartee is as quick and clever as you'll ever hear on screen.

 Powell seems to be having a ball, slurring and tottering his way through the script with martini in one hand and highball in the other, and then immediately turning razor-sharp whenever his detecting skills are needed.
 Loy rolls with the punches (sometimes literally), her tart wit putting him down lovingly.
 One incredible scene sums it up: she walks into a room to find her hubby with his arms around a beautiful young woman.
-In any other Hollywood film, she'd be shocked and walk out, slamming the door, as part of a humourous misunderstanding.
+In any other Hollywood film, she'd be shocked and walk out, slamming the door, as part of a humorous misunderstanding.
 But Nora sticks her tongue out at Nick as he makes a face back at her over the young woman's shoulder.
 She knew he was just getting information.
 It's never referred to again.
 This is a couple supremely sure of each other despite their continual barbs.